pea1bee/hotstar-ipl-ad-mute/README.md

 Provides respite to your ears by muting the following ads out of the box: **Parle Marie, Vimal Elaichi, Kamla Pasand, My11 Circle, Poker Baazi, anything with Navjot Singh Sidhu or Aakash Chopra**.

-Made this browser add-on for personal use and may add or remove ads to mute in the future from the current list.
-Please read the customize section to add your own custom ad lists.
+Note: I made this browser add-on for personal use and may add or remove ads to mute in the future from the current ad mute list.
+Please feel free to fork the repo to add your own customizations or read the customize section to add your own custom ad mute lists.

 ---